nedumay/FitnessTrainer/README.md

 # Fitness trainer <img src="https://img.shields.io/badge/version-1.1.0-green" alt="App Version">
 An app for exercising at home.
 In development...
-Update: 05.06.2023
+Update: 21.06.2023

 Application сapabilities::
 1. Registering/deleting and saving info about an account user (firebase).
 2. Workout reminder by time and day (under development).
 3. Exercise list.
 4. Exercise tracking (under development).

+Currently in the works: Notification...

 API in development: